Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Carrionette.md

 - "desc": "The carrionette doesn't require air, food, drink, or sleep."
   "name": "Unusual Nature"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+4 (+4) to hit, reach 5 ft., one creature.\
-    \ Hit: 1 piercing damage plus dice: 1d6|avg (1d6) necrotic damage, and the\
+    \ Hit: 1 piercing damage plus dice:1d6|text(3) (1d6) necrotic damage, and\
-    \ target must succeed on a DC 12 Charisma saving throw or become cursed for 1\
+    \ the target must succeed on a DC 12 Charisma saving throw or become cursed for\
-    \ minute.
+    \ 1 minute.
 While cursed in this way, the target's speed is reduced by 10 feet,\
-    \ and it must roll a dice: 1d4|avg (1d4) and subtract the number rolled from\
+    \ and it must roll a dice: 1d4|avg|noform (1d4) and subtract the number rolled\
-    \ each ability check or attack roll it makes."
+    \ from each ability check or attack roll it makes."
   "name": "Silver Needle"
 - "desc": "The carrionette targets a creature it can see within 15 feet of it that\
     \ is cursed by its Silver Needle.
 Unless the target is protected by a [protection\